Wednesday, December 14, 2011

 With a salad and a side of fruit, these can be a meal in themselves.
 Traditionally, they are served with sour cream or applesauce.
 They go well with any wine, but I still prefer a tall, cold glass of milk.
 They also pair with smoked sausages or leftover ham.
 Smoked salmon is over the top!
 I just love them with butter and salt.
 My mother loved them with cottage cheese.

 These are great for an appetizer.
 Also good when you need some kind of a vegan dish.
-Just don't fry in any type of animal fat.
+Just fry in any type of animal fat or oil that has a high smoking point.

 Notice the crispy, crunchy edges as a result of using two sizes of grating.